-- 1 Open the SharePoint Security module. - 2 Open the Browse tab. - 3 Select a SharePoint server in the Navigation pane. - 4 Select an item in the Objects pane, and select Security | Repair Limited Access Permissions. - Click point on the Tool Bar; or right-click the item, and choose Repair Limited Access Permissions. - 5 Select options.
+- 1 Open the SharePoint Security module.

+- 2 Open the Browse tab.

+- 3 Select a SharePoint server in the Navigation pane.

+- Select an item in the Objects pane, and select Security | Repair Limited Access Permissions.

+-OR-

+Click 🕏 on the Tool Bar; or right-click the item, and choose Repair Limited Access Permissions.